A modified thermodynamics of rotating and charged BTZ black hole: Thermodynamics of rotating BTZ black hole

 where $r_+$ is the horizon radius of black hole obtained by $f(r) =0$.
 Using the fundamental postulate of black hole thermodynamics, the corresponding Bekenstein entropy is calculated by

-This is same as that of stationary BTZ black hole.
-This is because of the fact that charge and angular moment does not effect the area of black hole as such entropy of BTZ black hole is not modified by endowing rotations and charge to it.
+This is the same as that of a stationary BTZ black hole.
+This is because of the fact that the angular moment does not affect the area of the black hole as such entropy of BTZ black hole is not modified by endowing rotations to it.

-Now, for a given entropy (\ref{s0}) and Hawking temperature (\ref{te}), we can derive the expression for Helmholtz free energy (denoted by $F$) of charged rotating BTZ black hole as following:
+Now, for a given entropy Eq. (\ref{s02}) and Hawking temperature Eq. (\ref{te2}), we can derive the expression for Helmholtz free energy (denoted by $F_r$, subscript $r$, is used to indicate the free energy of rotating BTZ black hole) of rotating BTZ black hole as following:

 Upon solving the above integral, we get